NUbots/NUbots/.github/pull_request_template.md

 - `!!-High-Priority-Reason`: A reason this PR is high priority e.g. it's a bug or it's explicitly for RoboCup.
 - `-General-Thing`: A general PR thing.
 These are all case-by-case and don't fit well into the other categories.
 - `-D-Difficulty-Level`: The difficulty level of implementing the change.
 This is mostly used for issues and is usually not applicable to PRs.

+A full list of labels is available [here](https://github.com/NUbots/NUbots/labels).